Eastern Siberia

 Eastern Siberia is a part of Siberia that incorporates the territory located between the Yenisei River in the west and the Pacific Ocean divides in the east.
-Its area is equal to 7.2 million sq. km.
+Its area is equal to 7200000 km2.

 Most of Eastern Siberia is occupied by the Central Siberian Plateau, as well as by tundra in the north and mountain ranges in the south.
 The Eastern Siberian region consists of Yakutia, Buryatia, Tuva, Krasnoyarsk Krai, Irkutsk Oblast and Chita Oblast.
 The largest cities are Irkutsk and Krasnoyarsk.